 Although I am an engineer by education, I have a passion for languages.
 At school I learned 3 foreign languages: German, English and French.
 And then I learned 2 more languages completely by myself: Russian and Spanish.

 After university (in 2002) I ended up in Russia where I helped Dutch companies set up their businesses.
-Because they understood the need of understanding the local language, I set up a program for Dutch people to learn Russian – intensive language courses with lodging in St. Petersburg (a language center that still exists today with almost two thousand clients in 15 years).
+Because they understood the need to understand the local language, I set up a program for Dutch people to learn Russian – intensive language courses with accommodation in St. Petersburg (a language centre that still exists today with almost two thousand clients in 15 years).

 In 2014 I acquired learndutch.org (set up in 1997 by Chris Sonnemans, former education director of Teleac – the Dutch television company that produced courses for national TV).

-My mission: to teach my native language Dutch to as much foreigners as possible, in a fun and efficient way… using all my experiences of running a language center and learning foreign languages myself.
+My mission: to teach my native language Dutch to as many foreigners as possible, in a fun and efficient way… using all my experience of running a language centre and learning foreign languages myself.

 1. Self study

-Although you can grow the theoretical basis by yourself with selfstudy, you need others to apply what you’ve learned.
+Although you can learn the theoretical basis by yourself with self study, you need othersto apply what you’ve learned.
 Speak Dutch with your Dutch friends, relatives and colleagues as much as possible.
-Although it is difficult to switch to Dutch from the language you’re used to communicate, just do it!
+Although it is difficult to switch to Dutch from the language you are used to communicating in, just do it!
 Watch Dutch television.
 Listen to Dutch radio.
-To be in the country where the language is spoken is a major factor in learning the language fast.
-This can be an issue if you live anywhere else.
+Being in the country where the language is spoken is a major factor in learning the language fast.
+This can be an issue if you live anywhere else

 3. A teacher

 I proved I could learn to speak Russian fluently, completely without a teacher (only self study and practice).
-Nevertheless, I regret that on some moments I didn’t take real classes.
-I would have learned the language better, and I would have avoided the mistakes that I still make today.
-I believe a that interactive classes with a good teacher, contribute to a better understanding, better speaking and listening skills, a faster learning process, and it avoids learning things in a wrong way.
+Nevertheless, I regret that I didn’t take some real classes.
+I would have learned the language better, and I would have avoided learning the mistakes that I still make today.
+I believe that interactive classes with a good teacher, contribute to a better understanding, better speaking and listening skills, a faster learning process, and it prevents learning things incorrectly.

-I really believe in the ‘live + study together‘ approach: to create an environment where course participants are 24 hours per day busy with the language (not only in class!).
-And solving the issues for those who learn Dutch while living abroad… who don’t have enough practice, who need housing during the course, and who want to be 100% sure that the course will take place and not be rescheduled (like regular language schools usually do when they have not enough people in a group), because of their travel arrangements.
+I really believe in the ‘live + study together‘ approach: to create an environment where course participants are immersed in the language 24 hours per day (not only in class!).
+And solving the issues for those who learn Dutch while living abroad… who don’t get enough practice, who need accommodation during the course, and who want to be 100% sure that the course will take place and not be rescheduled (like regular language schools usually do when they do not get enough people in a group), because of their travel arrangements.

 I believe in sharing

 This is my full time job.
-Therefore, there is a business model behind this website to generate revenues: the premium dutch grammar courses #dutchgrammar-1 and #dutchgrammar 2.
-These video lessons are not on youtube, you can access them – together with the exercises, handouts and other related materials, after you buy a license.
-I believe (and with me a lot of followers) that these courses have a very reasonable price (€39 + VAT) in relation to what you learn from them.
+Therefore, there is a business model behind this website to generate revenues: the premium Dutch grammar courses #dutchgrammar-1 and #dutchgrammar 2.
+These video lessons are not on YouTube, you can access them – together with the exercises, handouts and other related materials, after you buy a licence.
+I believe (and of followers agree) that these courses are very reasonably priced (€39 + VAT) in relation to what you learn from them.

-Because of the revenues of the premium courses, I can hire the expertise of the best Dutch language teachers and I can spend my time on creating more materials to learn Dutch, including free materials.
+Because of the revenues from the premium courses, I can hire the expertise of the best Dutch language teachers and I can spend my time creating more materials to learn Dutch, including free materials.

-At the moment I have almost 50,000 followers on Facebook and Youtube, more than 2500 visitors per day on the website and about 12,000 video views daily on youtube.
-I’m thankful to everyone for watching my videos and to the people who buy my courses.
-But I’m also thankful to those who support me in another way… by liking and sharing the videos, by providing feedback and by helping in making the content better (such as proofreading, providing subtitles and graphics).
+At the moment I have almost 50,000 followers on Facebook and You Tube, more than 2500 visitors per day on the website and about 12,000 video views daily on YouTube.
+I’m grateful to everyone for watching my videos and to the people who buy my courses.
+But I’m also grateful to those who support me in other ways… by liking and sharing the videos, by providing feedback and by helping to make the content better (such as proofreading, providing subtitles and graphics).

-Thanks to your help in voting Bab.la announced my Youtube channel the nr.
-1 social media language resource!
+Thanks to your help in voting, Bab.la pronounced my YouTube channel the Number 1 social media language resource!

-You give me the feeling that this is the right thing to do… and so, I am motivated to come up with the best I can!
+You make me feel that this is the right thing to do… and so, I am motivated to come up with the best I can!

-I would like to name some people who had a significant contribution to this page:
+I would like to name some people who made a significant contribution to this course:

 – Dutch language teacher Kirsten de Gelder with whom I created #dutchgrammar